Catit Triple-Tier Water Fountain · โ˜… 4.5 Best Budget Multi-Tier Fountain Check price on Amazon →

 MaterialBPA-free plastic

 Yes if you have multiple cats with different drinking preferences.
 The three heights cover stream drinkers, cascade drinkers, and bowl drinkers in one unit.
-For single-cat homes the Catit Flower Fountain at $29 is the more focused buy.
+For single-cat homes the Catit Flower Fountain at this price is the more focused buy.

 Water pumps to the top spout, falls as a stream into the middle cascade, then collects in the lower bowl.
 Each level offers a different drinking experience, some cats prefer the moving stream at the top, others the cascade, others the still bowl.